hatayama/uMCP/Packages/src/.TypeScriptServer/ARCHITECTURE.md

 1.  `UnityMcpServer` is instantiated.
 2.  `UnityClient` is instantiated.
 3.  `UnityMcpServer.start()` is called.
-4. It calls `initializeDynamicTools()`.
+4. The MCP server connects to the `StdioServerTransport`, ready to serve requests from the client.
+5. The server waits for an `initialize` request from the MCP client.
+6. Upon receiving the `initialize` request:
+    - Client name is extracted from `clientInfo.name` if provided.
+    - `initializeDynamicTools()` is called for the first time.
-5.  `UnityClient.ensureConnected()` establishes a TCP connection to the Unity Editor.
+7.  `UnityClient.ensureConnected()` establishes a TCP connection to the Unity Editor.
+8. Client name is immediately sent to Unity via `setClientName()`.
-6.  `UnityClient.executeCommand('getCommandDetails', ...)` is sent to Unity.
+9.  `UnityClient.executeCommand('getCommandDetails', ...)` is sent to Unity.
-7. Unity's `UnityCommandRegistry` gathers all `IUnityCommand` implementations and returns their schemas.
+10. Unity's `UnityCommandRegistry` gathers all `IUnityCommand` implementations and returns their schemas.
-8. Back in `UnityMcpServer`, the response is received, and it iterates through the command details.
+11. Back in `UnityMcpServer`, the response is received, and it iterates through the command details.
-9. For each command, a new `DynamicUnityCommandTool` instance is created and stored in the `dynamicTools` map.
+12. For each command, a new `DynamicUnityCommandTool` instance is created and stored in the `dynamicTools` map.
-10. The MCP server connects to the `StdioServerTransport`, ready to serve requests from the client.

 ### Handling a Tool Call
 1. The MCP client (e.g., Cursor) sends a `tools/call` request via `stdin`.